hms-dbmi/pic-sure-all-in-one/README.md

       controls what code is built and deployed.
 If you just want the default PIC-SURE behavior use this repo : https://github.com/hms-dbmi/baseline-pic-sure-release-control

+    - `MIGRATION_NAME`: This is the name of the migration that will be run.
+If you just want the default PIC-SURE behavior use this repo : https://github.com/hms-dbmi/pic-sure-migrations or fork it and add your migration.

     - `ANALYTICS_ID`: This is the Google Analytics ID for your project.
 If you do not have one, you can leave this blank.

 Note: Ensure none of these fields contain leading or trailing whitespace, the values must be exact.
 Once you have